danbeam/oo-css/README.md

     /* class named class is a great name! */ div.class {

         /* everything in this div has red text! */
         color: red;

         /* except links */
         a:active, a:link, a:visited {
             color: black;
         }

         /* and :hover links are different too! */ a:hover {
             color: blue;
         }
     }

+And we could take this and automatically re-arrange it down to

+    div.class {
+        color: red;
+    }
+    div.class a:active, div.class a:link, div.class a:visited {
+        color: black;
+    }
+    div.class a:hover {
+        color: blue;
+    }

+automatically for you?
+Well, look no more!

 How do I use this?
 ------------------